Vava (rapper)

-Mao Yanqi (毛衍七; born 29 October 1995), professionally known as Vava, is a Chinese rapper from Ya'an, Sichuan, China.
+Mao Yanqi (毛衍七; born 29 October 1995), professionally known as Vava, is a Chinese rapper and singer from Ya'an, Sichuan.
 Her English stage name Vava is a synonym for "doll" in Chinese (娃娃 (Wawa)), chosen as she had a "baby face" when she was little.

-Childhood/Early Career
+Childhood and early career

 Mao Yanqi was raised in a single parent household after the death of her father.
 While her mother worked far away from home, her grandmother helped to care for her.
 At the age of 16 she chose to leave school and focus on developing her talents as a performer.
 She traveled around performing in local bars near her home in Chengdu.
 Later, she began to travel around China performing.
 She met hip-hop producer Double G in Shenzhen city, and joined his team based in Shanghai.

-Rise to Fame
+Rise to fame

 Vava rose to fame from her performance on the first season of the iQiyi television show The Rap of China.
 This show helped to bring underground rappers into the spotlight.
 During the season she rapped in both Mandarin and Sichuan dialects.
 In the second round, she performed “Life’s a Struggle” but changed the lyrics to match her own childhood experiences.
 She was the only female to reach the top four.

-She released her first album “21” on October 6, 2017.
+She released her first album “21” on 6 October 2017.
 One song from the album, "My New Swag" (我的新衣) was featured in the 2018 film Crazy Rich Asians.
 Vava was also featured in "New World" by Krewella.
 She had a modeling contract with American designer Alexander Wang and the sportswear brand Kappa.

 In 2018, the Chinese government blocked hip-hop culture and actors with tattoos from appearing on television.
 As a result, VaVa was removed from a television show named Happy Camp.
 She said being off TV gave her time to focus on making music.

-Her second album, "毛衍七", was released on November 6, 2019.
-VaVa signed with Warner Music China in August, 2019.
+Her second album, "毛衍七", was released on 6 November 2019.
+VaVa signed with Warner Music China in August 2019.